Slides 📊

 The most intuitive approach overlays three elements on a histogram of the data:

-A kernel density estimate (smooth red curve) that traces the data’s shape without assuming any particular distribution
+A kernel density estimate (smooth red curve) that traces the data’s shape without assuming any particular distribution, and

 When data follows a normal distribution, these three elements align closely.
 Deviations reveal specific patterns: